 When they arrived I tested them against the original PCB.
 Everything checked out, the boards all looked correct with no defects.
 I did have to round over the card edge connector though, I expected that.
 I didn’t want the sharp edge there going into the C64.
 It was easy take the edge down with some sandpaper on a sanding block with a few passes across it.

 The next thing I needed to do was solder on one of the ROMs, the capacitor and do the solder bridges for the GAME and ROMH pads.
-Initially it did not work, but that was because I forgot to do the GAME solder bridge before testing it.
+Initially it did not work, but that was because I forgot to do the GAME solder bridge.
 I did that and it worked perfectly.
 For the next three ROMs I soldered one onto the original board and prepared two more of the new boards for the last two.
 They all tested out and worked properly.
 The next thing was to put them into the 3d printed cartridge shells.
 That was easy enough, I will say compared to the old PCB, which fit perfectly into the printed shells that the new boards are slightly different.
 They are maybe .5mm to wide to fit, the hole for the screw must also be about .5mm to high or maybe even 1mm .
 This meant I had to slightly shave the 3d printed shell to fit the pcb into it, not a big deal.
-The hole placement means they are sticking slightly out of the bottom of the cartridge, but part of that is these cartridge’s seem to have the screw about 1mm to low or so making that fractional difference between the old board and the new ones a bit more pronounced.
+The hole placement means they are sticking slightly out of the bottom of the cartridge, but part of that is these cartridge’s have the screw about 1mm to low making that difference between the old board and the new ones a bit more pronounced.
 The old PCB even is about sticking out of these shells.

 I certainly expect to look into getting PCBs manufactured for future projects where required.
 The tough thing is for one off projects they are rather wasteful.
 I don’t want to buy 5 of them and only ever use one.
 Prototypes often end up with some mistakes, so I might order 5 and not be able to use any, or use one of them and have to rework on the board making it a bit of a mess.